The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 Sections V and VI relate to the Foreign Housing Exclusion/Deduction, while the final three sections (VII, VIII, and IX) are where expats enter the final figures used to calculate the total amount they will be excluding.

-7 – Who should claim the Foreign Earned Income Exclusion?
+7 – Who should claim the Foreign Earned Income Exclusion in 2022?

 The Foreign Earned Income Exclusion is a completely legal way for many expats to reduce their US tax bill, often to zero, although they still have to continue filing a US tax return each year, reporting their worldwide income.